OpenMDAO/OpenMDAO-Framework/docs/quick-ref/bazaar.rst

   add 		(Adds files/directories to the Bazaar repository on your branch.
 Added files are listed.) branch	(Creates a new copy of a branch.) commit	(Commits changes into a new revision.
-You must be add commit comments via "-m" (for "message") or you automatically go into NEdit and must them there.) conflicts	(Lists files with conflicts.) log --forward	(Displays revisions on a branch [e.g., your branch, working_main].
+You must add commit comments via "-m" (for "message") or you automatically go into NEdit and must them.) conflicts	(Lists files with conflicts.) log --forward	(Displays revisions on a branch [e.g., your branch, working_main].
 The "--forward" option displays most recent activity last.)
   merge		(Merges committed changes from a branch to working_main [for developers].
 SCM merges to the trunk/mainline.)